TheCSharpAcademy/CodeReviews.Console.EcommerceApi/ExerciseTracker.msteimel47591/README.md

-# ExerciseTracker

 This is a C# application for The C# Academy roadmap.
 It utilizes the repository pattern with dependency injection to run a service that performs CRUD operations against a SQLite database.

 ## Project Requirements

 To meet the requirements specified by The C# Academy, the project must do the following:

 - Record exercise data.
-- Choose one type of exercise only to keep the app simple and focused on the subject you're learning.
+- Choose one type of exercise only to keep the app simple.
 - Use either raw SQL or Entity Framework for data persistence.
 - The model for your exercise class should have at least the following properties:
   - `Id` (INT)